explorer11/explorer-chat/README.md

 # explorer-chat
 A Java 9 chat with sockets.
+Build and package with maven